Dog training in Poole. Affordable 1:1 outdoor training.

 Recall training the right way

-Welcome to the reality of owning a dog!!
+If you are looking for dog training in Poole then you have come to the right page.
 As a dog trainer in Poole I am called to review these common training issues on a daily basis.
-The reality is we taught the dog these skills.
+The reality is we taught the dog these behaviours.
 With my help we can turn them around so you have a dog you can be proud of.
 I offer one-to-one outdoor coaching which is individual to you and your dog.

 My dog ignores me when there are other distractions around

-Dog classes: Resolve recall training issues by understand the dog better
+Dog classes in Poole: Resolve recall training issues by understand the dog better

 Once you understand the mindset of the dog and approach recall education from their perspective then it becomes easier.
 If you live in Oakdale, Newtown, and Parkstone areas Muttley Solutions can help you stop your dog ignoring you when you call them.
 Imagine you are in Baiter Park, which is a very popular dog walking area.
 You need to compete with all the dogs, people, and fun things to do.
 If you can’t then the dog will ignore you.
 I will help you to turn the odds in your favour so your dog thinks you are the best thing around.

 Whilst we are teaching your dog to stop ignoring you when there are other dogs around we need to be selective where you train.
 High distractions environments are out.
 Everyone loves to take their dog to Sandbanks beach.
 That is the problem, there are too many dogs.
 I will help you be proactive and choose the right training grounds for success.

 How do i stop my dog from pulling me when we walk